The history of the Parish

 Next to this church, the present church of the same name was built from the western side in the years 1907-1914.
 After the consecration in 1928, the older church was demolished, leaving its chancel as a former castle chapel with the figure of the Holy Mother of Kębło.

-Written documents confirming the existence of the parish are dated from 1325 and 1326.
-At that time there was a parish church in Wąwolnica and a priest who performed pastoral duties lived there.
-In the parish chronicle we can read that "the parson of the Wąwolnica church paid for the tithe ordered by Pope Clement V".
 The Church of St. Mary Magdalene in the market square, built of white stone, was a parish church until the beginning of the 17th century.
 Later it was used as a chapel.
 Originally it stood on the outskirts, but the rapidly growing city took it inside.
 It survived until 1849 and was mentioned by Jan Długosz in his Polish History.

 The third church existed in the place where today there is a brick chapel on the road from Wąwolnica to Kębło.
 It was a wooden church of the Blessed Virgin Mary.
 It was supervised by Benedictine monks from the monastery of St. Adalbert on the castle hill.